Consumer IR: Standards

 The RC-5 command set was defined in the late 1980s and expanded to increase the number of commands in the early 1990s (sometimes called RC-5x).
 However, the rapidly expanding requirements for newer categories of electronics products since that time (e.g., DVD players, cable boxes, DVR's, et cetera) has led Philips to replace the RC-5 protocol with the newer RC-6 protocol that has both an expanded set of devices (256 versus 32) and commands per device (256 versus 64 in RC-5 and 128 in RC-5x).
 Again, information on the RC-6 protocol is not readily available from Philips.

 In contrast, the major Japanese consumer electronics manufacturers almost universally adopted a protocol that was developed and administered by NEC (now Renesas).
 In the NEC protocol, each manufacturer is assigned a unique code that is contained in the transmitted command, avoiding the possibility of false triggering by other remote handsets.

 RECS-80 uses pulse-position modulation and RC-5 uses bi-phase.
 Early dedicated-purpose chips were offered by Philips Semiconductors to allow for the easy use of RECS-80 and RC-5 protocols.
 The SAA3004, SAA3007, and SAA3008 encoder chips used RECS-80, and the SAA3006 and SAA3010 encoder chips used RC-5.
 The SAA3049A decoder chip decoded either type.
 (Note that the Philips Semiconductors division is now NXP Semiconductors).
 All of these chips have been discontinued.
 However, these transmission protocols are easily created and/or decoded with general-purpose 8-bit microcontrollers, such as those offered by Microchip Technology and Atmel.

 Transmission of the IR commands requires only a microcontroller and an infrared LED, available from a wide variety of sources.
 Reception of the modulated commands for RC-5, RC-6, and the NEC protocols is easily accomplished with specialized IR receivers, most readily available from Sharp Corporation and Vishay Intertechnology.
 These receivers include a photo-diode, an automatic gain control (AGC) circuit, and a demodulator.
 The demodulated signal is then decoded with a microcontroller.

 CEA-931-B defines a method for encapsulating remote control codes over IP and CEA-931-A defines a method for encapsulating remote control codes over IEEE 1394.
-These documents are not free even though free standards are the norm for Internet Protocols and contributed significantly to their widespread adoption.